MrAnchovy/myrpi/README.md

 1. Logged in to a working RPi, enter the line
    `wget -O - http://www.myrpi.net/pub/download.sh | bash`

-2. wait for the download and the script to run and then enter
+2. wait for the download and the script to run and then switch to the downloaded scripts directory `cd /var/myrpi/myrpi/scripts`
-   `/var/myrpi/myrpi/scripts/install.sh`

-3. Give sensible answers to the questions
+3. Find your Linux distribution at http://www.myrpi.net/wiki/tasks:installation and follow the instructions

 4. Taking note of your RPi's IP address, visit its new home page!